What Happens If a Cricket Match Is Stopped Due to Rain? | Full Breakdown

 What Happens During a Test Match?

-Test cricket is the longest format of the game, played over five days with each team getting two innings to bat and bowl.
+Test cricket is the longest and most classic version of the game.
+It is played over five days, during which both teams have two chances each to bat and bowl.
+This format enables a deep contest between the sides, emphasizing skill, patience, and long-term strategy.
 When rain stops play in a Test match, it can lead to several outcomes.
 Here’s what typically happens:

-1. Temporary Halt: If the rain is light or expected to stop soon, the umpires might just call for a temporary halt.
+If the rain is light or expected to stop soon, the umpires might call for a temporary halt.
 The players go off the field, and the ground staff covers the pitch to protect it from getting wet.

-1. Time Adjustments: If rain takes up a significant part of the day, the lost time can sometimes be made up by starting play earlier on subsequent days or extending play beyond the usual hours.
+If rain accounts for a significant portion of the day, the lost time can be made up by starting play earlier on subsequent days or extending play beyond the usual hours.

-1. Drawn Match: If the rain is relentless and significant time is lost, resulting in neither team having a realistic chance to complete their innings, the match can end in a draw.
+If the rain is relentless and a significant amount of time is lost, resulting in neither team having a realistic chance to complete their innings, the match can end in a draw.
 This is a common occurrence in Test cricket due to its extended duration.

 Rain in One-Day Internationals (ODIs)